Public Health Research

 The thyroid gland is located in the neck and controls how quickly the body uses energy and produces proteins; it also controls how sensitive the body is to various hormones.
 A mildly underactive thyroid, a condition also known as subclinical hypothyroidism (SCH) affects around one in six people over the age of 65 and has been linked to various health problems, such as heart attacks and strokes, in later life.

 The project will mean academics from University College Cork will collaborate with experts in ageing, thyroid problems and vascular disease from around Europe, including researchers from the Leiden University Medical Centre and Leyden Academy on Vitality and Ageing, Netherlands; University College Cork and University of Berne, Switzerland.
-Dr Patricia Kearney, Department of Epidemiology & Public Health will lead the study for Ireland.
+Dr Patricia Kearney, School of Public Health will lead the study for Ireland.

 The Early Development Instrument